 Charge the same interest rate over the life of the loan

 Generally have a lower initial rate than fixed rate loans

 Are affected by interest rate changes, so your loan’s rate can go up or down on a monthly, quarterly, or annual basis

 Your final decision depends on your situation.

-If you plan to pay off your loan relatively quickly (lucky you), a variable rate student loan can save you money.
+If you plan to pay off your loan relatively quickly (lucky you), a variable rate student loan may help you save you money.
 However, be aware that the longer it takes you to pay off the loan, the more opportunity there is for interest rates to rise.
 You can mitigate your risk by choosing a lender that caps its variable rates.